Is Solar Power Worth It To Help You Save Money In 2023?

-Furthermore, solar storage is now available, enabling households to run their home almost entirely off solar power.
-Solar + Storage systems are quickly becoming the norm, as households look to increase their energy independence and maximise the consumption of solar power in the home.
+Furthermore, solar battery storage is now available, enabling households to run their home almost entirely off solar power.
+Solar Power & Storage systems are quickly becoming the norm, as households look to increase their energy independence and maximise the consumption of solar power in the home.

-Solaray offers extremely competitive pricing on all of the top brand names; from the best Chinese manufacturers right up to the best high-efficiency modules on the market from companies like LG Solar and Q Cells.
+Solaray offers extremely competitive pricing on all of the top brand names; from the best Chinese manufacturers right up to the best high-efficiency modules on the market from companies like REC Solar.

-Over 1.5 million households now have solar power because the numbers simply make sense.
+Millions of Australian households now have solar power because the numbers simply make sense.
 When sized up properly solar power costs as little as 5 cents a kWh.
-Compare that to what you are currently paying and it quickly becomes apparent that solar power is worth the money for most Australian households.
+Compare that to what you are currently paying and it quickly becomes apparent that solar panels are worth the money for most Australian households.